aws-samples/Multi-channel-Chat-with-AI-Agents-and-Q-A-Bots/README.md

     - When prompted, provide the following parameters:

         - `sms-enabled`: Set to true to enable SMS support
             - `origination-number-id`: The ID of the Origination Phone number you want to use.
 Can be found in the AWS End User Messaging SMS console by clicking on `Configurations -> Phone numbers` and selecting the phone number you want to use.
 The ID is the `Phone number ID` column.
-NOTE:This phone number must not have 2-way SMS enabled.
+NOTE: This number shouldn't be part of a Phone Pool and shouldn't have 2-WAY SMS previously enabled.
         - `whatsapp-enabled`: Set to true to enable WhatsApp support
             - `whatsapp-origination-number-id`: The ID of the Origination Phone number you want to use.
 Can be found in the AWS End User Messaging WhatsApp console.
             - `whatsapp-sns-topic-arn`: The ARN of the SNS Topic that was used when configuring your WhatsApp Business Account.